Dr. Szerlip has joined forces with Austin Orthopedic Institute

 A meniscus tear is a common knee injury that can affect both active individuals and those who’ve experienced normal wear and tear over time.
 A torn meniscus can significantly impact your mobility, comfort, and overall quality of life.

 If you’re experiencing persistent knee pain, swelling, or a limited range of motion, it’s best not to wait to see a doctor.
-Schedule an appointment today at our practice in Austin, Texas, with Dr. Szerlip to receive a personalized treatment plan tailored to your needs.
+Schedule an appointment today at our practice in Austin or Georgetown, Texas, with Dr. Szerlip to receive a personalized treatment plan tailored to your needs.

 “Dr. Szerlip was very personable, knowledgeable, and took time for all my questions.
 He gave great explanations of my problem and potential solutions.
 I have full confidence in his recommendations for treatment and therapy.” — Pam G.